Love him or hate him, Vox Day is an interesting cat.

-If you’re saying to yourself, “So communism,” then congratulations!
-But the social justice phenomenon can be thought of as cultural Marxism, further slicing up the population by race, class, gender, religion, and so on, and creating a stack, a victim hierarchy, which determines who gets what benefits and who gets the shaft.
+If you’re saying to yourself, “So communism,” or “Post-modernism,” then congratulations!
+But the social justice phenomenon can be thought of as cultural Marxism, or an outgrowth of post-modernism, in the way that it slices up the population into competing, antagonistic groups by race, class, gender, religion, and so on, and creating a victim hierarchy which determines who gets what benefits and who gets punished.

 In short, SJWs are totalitarians who wrap themselves in the mantle of nobility.

-They are the apotheosis of the political correctness movement, activists for activism’s sake, consumed by a desire to help those they deem oppressed.
-SJWs are a mob defined by an irrational desire to silence all behavior that they deem “problematic” and offensive towards their chosen mascots.
+You’ve no doubt seen SJW types on the Internet.
+They are a hysterical mob who over-reacts, lies about their enemies, and have a rabid desire to silence all speech and thought that they deem runs counter to the ever-shifting Narrative of the day.
 Typically though not exclusively on the political left, they push their fact-free narrative of how the world should be by infiltrating institutions and subverting them from the inside out.
 And if you say or do the wrong thing, if you even think the wrong thing, they will be out for your blood.

 In the universities, in the churches, in the corporations, in the professional associations, in the editorial offices, in the game studios, and just about everywhere else you can imagine, free speech and free thought are under siege by a group of fanatics as self-righteous as Savonarola, as ruthless as Stalin, as ambitious as Napoleon, and as crazy as Caligula.